RESUME

 EXPERIENCE SUMMARY

 I had participated in remedial investigation/feasibility studies, hazardous site investigations, remediation studies and analysis of hazardous site remediation programs on urban concentrations.
-He has prepared sampling plans for the analysis of heavy metals on eleven contaminated sites in Hudson County.
+I had prepared sampling plans for the analysis of heavy metals on eleven contaminated sites in Hudson County.
 I had conducted site characterization studies based on historical land use activity and field reconnaissance.

-I have taught introductory geology laboratories, physical science and earth science loboratories, and lectured Earth Science courses.
-Also taught a class callled the use of computers in science and freshman and core laboratories at the City College of New York and at Kingsborough Community College.
-At Brooklyn College I had taught core laboratories for introductory geology and I also taught Earth Science for teachers that are trying to obtain their licenses in Earth Science to teach for the Board of Education of New York City.
+these courses have a heavy laboratory component.
+Also taught a class called the use of computers in science and freshman and core laboratories at the City College of New York and at Kingsborough Community College.
+At Brooklyn College I taught many Earth Science classes for teachers that are trying to obtain their licenses in Earth Science to teach for the Board of Education of New York City.

 AWARDS